 This huge, industrial-style cafe is hard to miss in An Thuong, as with its striking glass façade, it really stands out.
 It’s squarely aimed at coffee enthusiasts, offering filter coffee with a range of beans to choose from.
 It’s the most expensive coffee I’ve had in nearly 10 months of travelling – and I went for the cheapest option!
 However, if you take your coffee tasting seriously, this is the place for you.

 Wind Cafe is definitely the most beautiful cafe I’ve found in Da Nang.
 Much further along the seafront than most of the cafes in this guide, it’s well worth making the trip over to enjoy this little slice of serenity.
 They have a koi pond, a steam machine and a variety of seating types, set in a lovely garden off the road.
-Head here to get away from all the traffic noise!
+Head here to get away from Da Nang’s noise – it’s perfect for reading, so I always brought my Kindle.

 DNG is an exceptionally popular cafe right in the heart of An Thuong.
 With a strong industrial vibe, the interior was a bit too dark for me, but I did enjoy sitting out on the street.
 For me, the main thing to recommend DNG over Da Nang’s many other cafes is that the coffee itself is excellent – I really enjoyed their Americanos.